getsundar/weatherReport/weather-report/README.md

                         -- it contains the Appstate.

     ## assets/constants.ts

-        -- it consists of some details lile city names and the columns to render on the data-grid component
+        -- it consists of details like city names and the columns to render on the data-grid component

     ## shared/selectors.ts